mquanit2k4/mquanit2k4/README.md

 # 💫About Me :
 🤖 I’m Minh Quân.

-🌱 I’m currently learning Computet Science at HUST (Hanoi University of Sience and Technology).
+🌱 I’m currently learning Computer Science at HUST (Hanoi University of Sience and Technology).

 💬 Inch by inch everything’s a cinch 😉
 # 💻Tech Stack